Seifwael22/Maven-Market-Dashboard-Power-BI-/README.md

 - **Treemap**: Similar to the map, but hierarchical, showing the same data by country, state, and city.
 - **Clustered Column Chart**: Weekly revenue trending to visualize fluctuations in revenue over time.
 - **Gauge Chart**: Compares actual revenue against target revenue.
+- **Date Slicer**: Includes a slider to filter data between the years 1997 and 1998, allowing for time-based analysis.

 ![image](https://github.com/user-attachments/assets/d2fcbf65-d9a7-4681-a202-4785d0ae8d55)